FBI: Ransomware that crippled Irish health service previously seen in U.S. cyberattacks

 “These healthcare and first responder networks are among the more than 400 organizations worldwide victimized by Conti, over 290 of which are located in the U.S.,” the FBI alert said.

-Conti, like most ransomware, “typically steals victims” files and encrypts the servers and workstations in an effort to force a ransom payment from the victim,” the FBI explained in the alert.
+Conti, like most ransomware, “typically steals victims’ files and encrypts the servers and workstations in an effort to force a ransom payment from the victim,” the FBI explained in the alert.

 “The ransom letter instructs victims to contact the actors through an online portal to complete the transaction,” the FBI Cyber Division said in the alert.
 “If the ransom is not paid, the stolen data is sold or published to a public site controlled by the Conti actors.
 Ransom amounts vary widely and we assess are tailored to the victim.
 Recent ransom demands have been as high as $25 million.”